Application & procedures ASF Scholarship

 We have high expectations of ASF Scholarship holders.
 You will be expected to maintain good academic standing throughout your AUC studies, with good grades and no periods of probation, or risk losing your scholarship.
 You will be evaluated after one year of study at AUC, and your ASF Scholarship will be awarded for another year if you:

-- have successfully passed the first year (a GPA of at least 3.0 and preferably on the excellence list with a GPA ≥ 3.5)
+- have successfully passed the first year (a GPA of at least 3.0 and preferably with a GPA ≥ 3.5)

 - receive a positive recommendation at the end of your first year from your AUC tutor and the Board of Examiners